-Welcome to the first step to creating cross examination questions!
-The focus sheet is designed to summarize the role of the witness and illustrates exactly how they fit within the theory of your case.
+Summarize the role of the witness and how they fit within the theory of your case.

 - key facts to expose that support your theory

 - keywords that you want to use in your questions (that support your theory of the case)

 - legal objections you anticipate

 - documents you need to rely upon (such as prior inconsistent statements)

 - topics of cross-examination that you anticipate using in your completed cross examination questions